-- 3.1.2.
-In consultation with the executive or management committee/s, re-define the role, duties and responsibilities of the Chief Executive Officer by integrating the dynamic requirements of the business as a going concern and future expansionary prospects within the realm of good corporate governance at all times. - 3.1.3.
+3.1.2.
+In consultation with the executive or management committee/s, re-define the role, duties and responsibilities of the Chief Executive Officer by integrating the dynamic

+- 3.1.3.
 The Chief Executive Officer and other executive Directors shall submit themselves to a low indicative limit on membership in other corporate Boards.
 The same low limit shall apply to independent, non-executive Directors who serve as full-time executives in other corporations.
 In any case, the capacity of Directors to serve with diligence shall not be compromised; and - 3.1.4.
 Develop a form on Full Business Interest Disclosure as part of the pre-employment requirements for all incoming officers, which among others compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict in their performance of duties once hired; - 3.2.
 Board Audit and Compliance Committee (BACC)

-The composition and functions of the Board Audit& Compliance Committee (BACC) are contained in its Amended Charter (Annex "B").
+The composition and functions of the Board Audit & Compliance Committee (BACC) are contained in its Amended Charter.
 The charter was originally approved by the Board of Directors of the Bank on January 28, 2005.